Heplisav-B Vaccine Description For 2022

 Heplisav-B Vaccine Indication

 The Heplisav-B vaccine is indicated for preventing infection caused by all known subtypes of hepatitis B virus in adults 18 years of age and older.
 Hepatitis B is a viral disease of the liver that can become chronic and lead to cirrhosis, liver cancer, and death.
-The hepatitis B virus is 50 to 100 times more infectious than HIV, rising transmission.
+The hepatitis B virus is 50 to 100 times more infectious than HIV, with rising transmission.
 There is no cure for hepatitis B, but effective vaccination can prevent it.
 In adults, hepatitis B is spread through infected blood and unprotected sex with an infected person.

 Appropriate medical treatment and supervision must be available to manage possible anaphylactic reactions following administration of HEPLISAV-B. In addition, immunocompromised persons, including individuals receiving immunosuppressant therapy, may have a diminished immune response to HEPLISAV-B.

 On December 15, 2020, the U.S. Preventive Services Task Force published a final recommendation statement on screening for hepatitis B virus infection in adolescents and adults.
 Based on its review of the evidence, the Task Force recommends that clinicians screen teens and adults at increased risk of hepatitis B infection to help prevent serious health problems.